Noncommutative homological mirror functor: Mirror of the four-punctured sphere

 The variables $x,z$ have degree $1$ and can be regarded as generating sections of the line bundle $\CO(1)$ over $\hat{Y}$.
 Similarly $y,w$ have degree $-1$ and can be regarded as generating sections of the line bundle $\CO(-1)$ over $\hat{Y}$.
 The trivial line bundle $\CO$ has generating sections $Z_1=xy,Z_2=yz,Z_3=zw,Z_4=wx$.

-$\CT = \CO \oplus \CO(1)$ forms an exceptional collection of the derived category of coherent sheaves over $\hat{Y}$.
+$\CT = \{\CO, \CO(1)\}$ forms a full strongly exceptional collection of the derived category of coherent sheaves over $\hat{Y}$.
 The morphism spaces of $\CT$ are represented by the quiver $Q$.
 Moreover, since multiplications of the sections $x,y,z,w$ are commutative, it follows that the relations between morphisms are exactly given by the cyclic derivatives of $\Phi = xyzw - wzyx$.